Myrmex/overview/cadmus/dev/concepts/graph-mappings.md

 !{some_macro(arg1 & arg2)}
 ```

-Some macros are built-in, and conventionally their ID start with an underscore.
-Currently there is one:
+Some macros are **built-in**, and conventionally their ID start with an underscore (`_`).
+Currently there is only one:

-- `_hdate(separator)` (tag `node-mapping-macro.historical-date`): this macro gets the JSON code representing a Cadmus historical date, and returns either its sort value or its human-friendly, machine parsable text value.
+- `_hdate(separator)`: this macro gets the JSON code representing a Cadmus historical date, and returns either its sort value, or its human-friendly, machine-parsable text value.
 The return type is defined by the second argument, which can be either `value` (the default) or `text`.

 ### Filters

-Whenever a template represents a URI, i.e. in all the cases except for triple's object literals, once the template has been filled the result gets filtered as follows:
+To ensure the usage of "normalized" and easily readable URIs, URIs generated from templates get some filters applied by default.
+This happens for templates representing URIs, i.e. in all cases except for triple's object literals.
+In this case, once the template has been filled, the resulting text gets filtered as follows:

 - whitespaces are replaced with underscores;
 - only letters, digits 0-9, and characters `:-_#/&%=.?` are preserved;
 - letters are all lowercased;
 - diacritics are removed.

-Should you want to disable this filtering, start the template with `!`, which being a preprocessing directive will be discarded from the template itself.
+Should you want to _disable_ this filtering, start the template with `!`, which being a preprocessing directive will be discarded from the template itself.

 ## Sample

 As a sample, consider this historical events part.
 This contains any number of events, eventually with their place and/or time and directly related entities.

-In this sample, we have two events representing the birth of Petrarch in 1304 at Arezzo from ser Petracco and Eletta Cangiani, and his death at Arquà in 1374.
+In this sample we have two events:

+- the birth of Petrarch in 1304 at Arezzo from ser Petracco and Eletta Cangiani;
+- the death of Petrarch at Arquà in 1374.

 ### Sample Data

 Our data here come from a Cadmus part.
-Its serialized form (stripping out some unnecessary clutter) essentially is an array of two event objects, with their properties:
+Its serialized form (stripping out some unnecessary clutter) essentially is an _array_ of two _event objects_, with their properties.
+The first event has type `person.birth`, the second has type `person.death` (these types come from a [thesaurus](thesauri.md)).

 ```json
 {